Primula aureata photographs

 Primula World Home | Species Gallery Index | What's New ? | Support | Contact

 P. aureata is found in the Langtang and Gosainkund valleys of Central Nepal.
 It grows in rock crevices in a vertical position usually under overhangs.
 P. deuteronana and P. gracilipes grow in the same areas.
 Hybrids with P. deuteronana have been found in the wild and hybrids with P. gracilipes have been made in cultivation.
-I am assuming hybrids can be distinguished by some violet/pink coloring.
-Originally described from a chance seedling cultivated from a wild collection, it wasn't found in the wild until 20 years later.
+Also listed as hybridizing with P. edgeworthii and P. sacpigera.
+Hybrids can often be distinguished by some violet/pink coloring.
+Originally described from a rogue seedling cultivated from seed received from the Llyod Botanical Garden, Darjeeling, under the name Swertia purpurea (no. 23, 25), it wasn't found in the wild until 20 years later.
 The type was described as having large yellow flowers, flushed with a broad, deep orange eye.
 Subspecies fimbriata is a smaller plant with cream flowers, having a small yellow eye and lacerate petals and may be restricted to higher elevations.
 The last image represents a possible extension of range.

 P. aureata X P. deuteronana